-Educ8 recognises that safeguarding risks such as people trafficking, female genital mutilation (FGM), county lines, drug trafficking and modern-day slavery etc, may vary according to variables such as locations, seasons, etc.
+Haddon Training recognises that safeguarding risks such as people trafficking, female genital mutilation (FGM), county lines, drug trafficking and modern-day slavery etc, may vary according to variables such as locations, seasons, etc.

-Educ8 recognises its responsibility to keep abreast of local priorities through sources such as statutory agencies, local authorities and broadcast media as well as through more informal channels such as social media, learners, employers, community forums.
+We recognise the responsibility to keep abreast of local priorities through sources such as statutory agencies, local authorities and broadcast media as well as through more informal channels such as social media, learners, employers, community forums.

-To fulfil its commitment to safeguarding, and to ensure appropriate action is taken, Educ8 has adopted the '5 Rs Model'.
+To fulfil its commitment to safeguarding, and to ensure appropriate action is taken, Haddon Training have adopted the '5 Rs Model'.

-To meet the requirements of this model, Educ8 will:
+To meet the requirements of this model, we will:

-- Valuing, listening to and respecting the individual - Be proactive in the promotion and education of safeguarding issues to staff and learners to prevent safeguarding issues arising as far as reasonably practicable - Ensure all staff receive information on safeguarding issues, the safeguarding strategy and procedures - Ensure that all staff receive appropriate training and refresher training - Ensure that all designated safeguarding personnel receive appropriate training and refresher training
+- Value, listen to and respect the individual - Be proactive in the promotion and education of safeguarding issues to staff and learners to prevent safeguarding issues arising as far as reasonably practicable - Ensure all staff receive information on safeguarding issues, the safeguarding strategy and procedures - Ensure that all staff receive appropriate training and refresher training

-- Treat all concerns and allegations of abuse seriously and respond appropriately with learners being fully supported and informed - Ensure that principles of safer recruitment are adhered to - Ensure that all procedures and reporting systems are maintained - Ensure that where appropriate, external referrals are undertaken in a timely manner - Recording, storing and using information professionally and securely, in line with data protection legislation and guidance. - Using our procedure to manage any allegations against staff, volunteers and it's subcontractors appropriately - Creating and maintaining an anti-bulling environment and ensuring that we have a policy and procedure to help us deal effectively with any bulling that does arise - Building a safeguarding culture where staff, volunteers, children, young people, their families, and adults, treat each other with respect and are comfortable about sharing concerns
+- Ensure that all designated safeguarding personnel receive appropriate training and refresher training - Treat all concerns and allegations of abuse seriously and respond appropriately with learners being fully supported and informed - Ensure that principles of safer recruitment are adhered to - Ensure that all procedures and reporting systems are maintained - Ensure that where appropriate, external referrals are undertaken in a timely manner - Recording, storing and using information professionally and securely, in line with data protection legislation and guidance. - Using our procedure to manage any allegations against staff and volunteers appropriately - Creating and maintaining an anti-bulling environment and ensuring that we have a policy and procedure to help us deal effectively with any bulling that does arise - Building a safeguarding culture where staff, volunteers, children, young people, their families, and adults, treat each other with respect and are comfortable about sharing concerns

-Educ8's sub-contractors will ensure that safeguarding information and training is communicated at all appropriate opportunities and the relevant records maintained for reference and audit.
+Haddon Training will ensure that safeguarding information and training is communicated at all appropriate opportunities and the relevant records maintained for reference and audit.
 Staff will ensure that effective communication is achieved with learners, stakeholders and the wider community.